 Two things that rarely matter to a modern Mario level: lives and time limits.
 The existence of both, even in 2019’s Super Mario Maker 2, is largely owed to nostalgia and tradition.
 Heck, even coins have been reduced to largely aesthetic dressing.
 But a huge part of what makes Mario Maker special is how players embrace the unexpected.
 It’s how 20-second stages became a phenomenon for a while, and I recently came across a level that promised something wilder: a gauntlet of nine rooms with nine coins to be completed in nine seconds.

-It’s impossible to make a Mario Maker 2 level last only nine seconds; the minimum is 10 seconds.
-But the level’s title is misleading.
+It’s impossible to make a Mario Maker 2 level last only 10 seconds; the minimum is nine seconds.
+But level’s title is misleading.
 “9 seconds, 9 Coins, 9 Rooms?” by designer James Tarr technically gives players 400 seconds to make it through, but you only have nine seconds to make it through each section.
 It’s easier to see how it works in action:

 Tick, tock, tick, tock.
 Once nine seconds passes, boom.
 The level presses on, and you have only a few moments to figure out what's being asked of you.